 The contents of this (U) presentation in no way represent the policies, views, or attitudes of the United States Department of State, or the United States Government, except as otherwise noted (e.g., travel advisories, public statements).
 The presentation was compiled from various open sources and (U) embassy reporting.
-Please note that all OSAC products are for internal US. private sector security purposes only.
+Please note that all OSAC products are for internal U.S. private sector security purposes only.
 Publishing or otherwise distributing OSAC-derived information in a manner inconsistent with this policy may result in the discontinuation of OSAC support.

-In early March, two U.S. citizens carved their names into Rome's Coliseum walls and then photographed themselves and their act of vandalism.
-The two were arrested for aggravated damage and may face fines and jail time.
-The Coliseum has signage in English and Italian that defacing the structure is prohibited.
+In early Mareh, two U.S. citizens carved their names Into Rome's C9'MIID wals and then photogn, phe<I themselves and their actor vandalism.
+The two were arrestelf for accoravated damage and may face fines and jail time.
+The Coliseum has slanage in Engish and Italian 111a1 detacs, glhe swcture is prol, ibiled.

-In early February 2015, U.S. sisters were arrested and deported from Cambodia for taking inappropriate photographs of themselves in the Preah Khan Angkor temple, a World Heritage site.
-They were charged with "indecent trafficking of pornography and exposing sexual organs."
-The sisters were sentenced to a six-month suspended prison term, fined the equivalent of U.S.\$315, and banned from the country for four years.
+In ear1y February 2015, U.S. sisters were arrested Spddepg.tad from Cambodia ror takinginappropriate photographs of themselves In the PreahKhan Angkor lemple, a World Heritage site.
+They w, ra clarged with "Indecent trafficking of pornography and exposing sex1J8I cxgans.• The sislers were sentenced to a six month suspended prison term, fined the equivalent of U.S..\$315. andbamed from the oountry for four years.

-In October 2014, a U.S. citizen was arrested in the United Arab Emirates and charged with charged with taking pictures of a restricted area.
-He was held in the al-Wathba prison, charged, fined the equivalent of U.S.\$135, and released after 29 days incarceration.
-The U.S. citizen was to speak at a conference and then travel on to Malaysia.
-However, as in many cases, the detention was allegedly not communicated to the Embassy or to his contacts, and only after the U.S. citizen did not appear in Malaysia days later did his friends become concerned and begin searching for him.
+In October 2014, a U.S. citizen was agested in the United Arab Emirates and charged with charged wftl1 laking pictures of a restricted area.
+Ho was heldin the al-Walhba priscn, cha.ged, foned the equivalent of U.S.\$135, and released afte.29 daysIncaroeration.
+The U.S. dizen was to speak at a conference and then travel on to Malaysia.
+However, asin many cases, the detention was alegedly not communicated to the Embassy or to his contacts, and only after lhe U.S. ctllzen cfld not •PI'''ar in Malaysia days later did his friends become concerned andbegin seardling rorhim.